zoetrope69/website/posts/products-for-trans-non-binary-young-people.md

 tags: post
 date: 2019-10-17
 title: Creating products for young trans and non-binary people
-description: An issue with many products I see with this is they can exclude young people of different genders.
+description: An issue with many products I see is they can exclude young people of different genders
 emoji: 🏳️‍⚧️
 image: /images/products-for-trans-non-binary-young-people.png
 ---